NSHipster/articles/2013-08-19-nshashtable-and-nsmaptable.md

 `NSHashTable` objects are initialized with an option for any of the following behaviors.
 Deprecated enum values are due to `NSHashTable` being ported from Garbage-Collected Mac OS X to ARC-ified iOS.
 Other values are aliased to options defined by [NSPointerFunctions](http://developer.apple.com/library/ios/DOCUMENTATION/Cocoa/Reference/Foundation/Classes/NSPointerFunctions_Class/Introduction/Introduction.html), which will be covered next week on NSHipster.

 > - `NSHashTableStrongMemory`: Equal to `NSPointerFunctionsStrongMemory`.
 This is the default behavior, equivalent to `NSSet` member storage.
 > - `NSHashTableWeakMemory`: Equal to `NSPointerFunctionsWeakMemory`.
 Uses weak read and write barriers.
-Using `NSPointerFunctionsWeakMemory` object references will turn to `NULL` on last release.
+Using `NSPointerFunctionsWeakMemory`, object references will turn to `NULL` on last release.
 > - `NSHashTableZeroingWeakMemory`: This option has been deprecated.
 Instead use the `NSHashTableWeakMemory` option.
 > - `NSHashTableCopyIn`: Use the memory acquire function to allocate and copy items on input (see [`NSPointerFunction -acquireFunction`](http://developer.apple.com/library/ios/DOCUMENTATION/Cocoa/Reference/Foundation/Classes/NSPointerFunctions_Class/Introduction/Introduction.html#//apple_ref/occ/instp/NSPointerFunctions/acquireFunction)).
 Equal to `NSPointerFunctionsCopyIn`.
 > - `NSHashTableObjectPointerPersonality`: Use shifted pointer for the hash value and direct comparison to determine equality; use the description method for a description.
 Equal to `NSPointerFunctionsObjectPointerPersonality`.